GrioSF/iOS-SDK/README.md

 Introduction
 ============

 The Feed Media SDK for iOS allows you to play DMCA compliant radio within your iOS apps.
 You can read more about the Feed Media API at [http://feed.fm/][1].
-The primary object used to communicate with the Feed API is the `FMSession` singleton.
-You can either use it directly to request track information (if using your own audio player), or use the `FMAudioPlayer` class to let the SDK handle playback.
+The primary object you will use to access the Feed Media API is the `FMAudioPlayer` singleton, which uses `AVFoundation` for audio playback.

-This quickstart guide assumes you will be using a single placement and the `FMAudioPlayer` class, which uses `AVFoundation` for audio playback: please see the full documentation if you're using multiple placements or you need to write your own playback engine.
+This quickstart guide assumes you will be using a single placement and the static library distribution of the Feed Media SDK, but the full source is available on Github at [https://github.com/fuzz-radio/iOS-SDK][2].

 Before you begin, you should have an account at feed.fm and set up at least one *placement* and *station*.
-If you have not already done so, please go to [http://feed.fm/][2].
+If you have not already done so, please go to [http://feed.fm/][3].

 Definitions
 ===========

 *Placement*: A placement is a way to identify a location to play music in.
 It consists of one or more stations to pull music from, and budget rules to limit how much music to serve (on a per user or per placement basis).
 You may have one or more placements in your app.
-You can manage your placements at [http://feed.fm/][2].
+You can manage your placements at [http://feed.fm/][3].

-*Station*: A station is a collection of music that you select using the dashboard at [http://feed.fm/][2].
+*Station*: A station is a collection of music that you select using the dashboard at [http://feed.fm/][3].
 One station can be assigned to multiple placements.

-*Client Token* and *Client Secret*: When you create an account at [http://feed.fm/][3], you are issued a unique client token and secret.
+*Client Token* and *Client Secret*: When you create an account at [http://feed.fm/][4], you are issued a unique client token and secret.
 These keys are used to identify your app to the Feed Media API.

 Adding Files
 ============